THIS IS HOW THE EXPANSIVE CEMENT ROAR WORKS

 - Cover the holes of the rain or direct sunlight with just a rag or tarpaulin that does not accumulate heat.

-- The skin contact with MINORT EXPANSIVE CEMENT must be removed with large amounts of cold water quickly after contact.
+- The skin contact with ROAR EXPANSIVE CEMENT must be removed with large amounts of cold water quickly after contact.

-- The contact with the eyes of the EXPANSIVE MINORT CEMENT must be eliminated with large quantities of cold water immediately and without rubbing.
+- The contact with the eyes of the EXPANSIVE ROAR CEMENT must be eliminated with large quantities of cold water immediately and without rubbing.
 Consult a doctor quickly.

 - Keep out of the reach of children.